32 Inch Penny Board Review (Bought & Shredded)

 Pros & Cons

-Personally, if I didn’t review this board, then I wouldn’t have bought it.
+If I didn’t review this board, I wouldn’t have bought it.

-If you want a cruiser board that’s closer to the traditional skateboard, then this could be a solid option for you.
-However, if you want it solely for the purpose to learn tricks, I wouldn’t recommend it.
+If you want a cruiser board with a street skateboard vibe, this could be a solid option.
+However, if you want it solely to learn tricks, I wouldn’t recommend it.

-It’s mainly a cruiser board and if you want to pop up a curb here and there, then it could be a good option.
+It’s mainly a cruiser board; if you want to pop up a curb here and there, it could be a good option.

-Below are some things I like/dislike about it, that I think you should be aware of.
+Below are some things I like/dislike about it that you should know.

-Contrary to popular belief, Penny Skateboards does actually make boards with high-quality parts.
+Contrary to popular belief, Penny Skateboards does make boards with high-quality parts.

-I think the masses have the perception that they’re cheap because the name “Penny Board” is often associated with cheap knockoff Amazon brands.
-Plus not to mention, the word Penny obviously is the cheapest coin, so there’s that.
+I think the masses perceive they’re cheap because “Penny Board” is often associated with cheap knockoff Amazon brands.

 Flexibility